panchnayak/portworx-poc/px-rancher/README.md

 ![EKS NodeGroup Role](/px-rancher/images/eks-nodegroup-role.jpg?raw=true "EKS NodeGroup Role attached")

-3. Open the Role attached to the NodeGroup, then search and add a policy named "px-policy-pnayak" to the role.
+3. Open the Role attached to the NodeGroup, then search and add a policy named "px-policy-pnayak" or whatever named you have given in the variable file to the role.

 ![EKS Portworx Policy](/px-rancher/images/portworx-policy.jpg?raw=true "Attach Portworx Policy")